 - Microsoft Excel: Commercial: Operates on Windows and Mac.
-Part of Office 365 Recent features include robust formulas and functions, charts, graphs, and sparklines. - Smartphone apps that allow for quick use and editing on-the-go. - Spreadsheet apps in free/open source office suites software and apps.
-The following Try Me activities are designed to be completed using Microsoft Excel in Office 365 on a PC with Windows 10 or higher.
+Part of Office 365 Recent features include robust formulas and functions, charts, graphs, and sparklines. - Smartphone apps that allow for quick use and editing on-the-go. - Spreadsheet apps in free/open source office suites.